diffusiondata/diffusion-maven-plugin/README.md

                         <serverStartTimeout>10000</serverStartTimeout>
             </configuration>

-Note: Provide the location of your Diffusion server installation as a dependency and property.
+Provide the location of your Diffusion server installation as a dependency and property.
 For example:

             <dependency>
                         <groupId>com.pushtechnology.diffusion</groupId>